Plan Ahead and Prepare

 Bear canister lending program

 Want to try out a bear canister before buying one?
 The ATC coordinates bear canister lending programs in Georgia and Vermont, giving you first-hand experience with their benefits.
+There are also other bear canister lending programs along the Trail in North Carolina and New Hampshire.

 LEARN MORE